 Michelle MOrse, MD, MPH

-As a Howard Hiatt Global Health Equity resident in Internal Medicine at Brigham and Women's Hospital, Dr. Morse worked in Haiti, Rwanda, and Botswana.
-She focused her international work in Haiti where she helped to coordinate Partners In Health/Zanmi Lasante’s earthquake relief efforts, was a first-responder for the cholera epidemic, and worked on women's health and quality improvement projects.
+As a Howard Hiatt Global Health Equity resident in Internal Medicine at BWH from 2008-2012, Dr. Morse worked in Haiti, Rwanda, and Botswana.
+She focused her international work in Haiti where she helped to coordinate Partners In Health’s (PIH) earthquake relief efforts, was a first-responder for the cholera epidemic, and worked on women's health and quality improvement projects.

 Dr. Morse earned her B.S. in French in 2003 from the University of Virginia, her M.D. from the University of Pennsylvania School of Medicine in 2008, and her MPH from the Harvard School of Public Health in May 2012.